mharen/mharen.github.io/_posts/2005/2005-09-18-auto-tint-glass.md

 title: Auto-Tint Glass
 ---

 Auto-tint glass has been used in eyeglasses for many years now (my earliest memory reaches as far back as 1995).
-You've probably seen it aroundâ€”people wear a single pair of glasses that transform into sunglasses when they go outside into the Sun, and transform back into regular eyeglasses when they come inside.
+You've probably seen it around—people wear a single pair of glasses that transform into sunglasses when they go outside into the Sun, and transform back into regular eyeglasses when they come inside.

 Let's all pause a moment and consider how amazing this simple thing is.